Coherent mechanical noise cancellation and cooperativity competition in optomechanical arrays: Supplemental

 This result is similar to the one obtained in Ref.~\cite{Nielsen2017}.
 It contains terms both at $+\omega$ and $-\omega$, which represent the anti-Stokes and Stokes signal generated by our mechanical resonators, which we need to take into account due to the level of sideband resolution in our system ($\kappa \gtrsim \omega_j$).
 When comparing to the expressions in the fully sideband-resolved limit \cite{Weis2010}, we see that those do not contain both of these terms.

-To detect our OMIT signal, we add an additional EOM to our setup, and we connect a VNA to it to provide a frequency sweep of the drive together with the read-out.
-We connect the VNA in place of the SA to the home-built homodyne detector, as shown schematically in Fig.~\ref{SetupOMIT}.
+To detect our OMIT signal, we add an additional electro-optic modulator (EOM) to our setup, and we connect a vector network analyzer (VNA) to it to provide a frequency sweep of the drive together with the read-out.
+We connect the VNA in place of the spectrum analyzer (SA) to the home-built homodyne detector, as shown schematically in Fig.~\ref{SetupOMIT}.
 To measure OMIT, we lock the frequency of our laser to our cavity, and we turn on the small drive from the VNA.
 Due to the small linewidth of our mechanical resonators ($\simeq$1~Hz without optomechanical cooling), the filter bandwidth of the VNA is set very narrowly and we integrate for several minutes.

-In OMIT measurements shown in the main text, we see an additional feature not expected from the spectrum derived in Eq.~\eqref{OMITspectrum}.
+In OMIT measurements shown in the main text, we see an additional feature not expected from the spectrum derived in \eqref{OMITspectrum}.
 This happens at exactly the mechanical frequencies of the resonators, and takes the shape of a peak in the OMIT curve.
 Because of the frequency at which this happens, we ascribe this to mechanical (thermal) noise from the resonators that we neglected in the derivation above.
 For a sufficiently strong pump $\hat{a}_\mathrm{d}$, the mechanical noise would be negligible, but such a pump would also affect our system.
 The frequency locking of the cavity is experimentally challenging, and a pump strong enough to neglect the mechanical noise would not allow us to obtain a stable lock.
-For the fits of the OMIT spectrum of Eq.~\eqref{OMITspectrum}, the frequency of these mechanical noise features make it difficult to exclude them, leading to some uncertainty in the fit parameters, in particular the detuning $\Delta$.
+For the fits of the OMIT spectrum of \eqref{OMITspectrum}, the frequency of these mechanical noise features make it difficult to exclude them, leading to some uncertainty in the fit parameters, in particular the detuning $\Delta$.